resing/api-platform/README.md

 3. User with role admin can see all the users but simple user juste see him with UserExtension
 4. Test Functional for users api
 5. Management rules for products:
-    * ROLE_ADMIN get see all products with owner property
+    * ROLE_ADMIN get all products with owner property
     * ROLE_PROVIDER get his products without owner property
     * ROLE_USER can get all products without owner property
 6. BDD conception: